sophiapeckner/KhanAcademy/README.md

 * An animation of a "crime scene" that features moving objects
 * Form that collects user response
-* Firebase Itegration to collect data
+* Firebase integration to collect data